 - Name of the architect and details regarding the architecture of the building

-Favorite Sources To Perform Research On Buildings:
+Favorite Sources To Perform Research On Buildings

 - Digging up old newspapers from archives can provide valuable clues on what the happening events were at the time the building was constructed.
-Publications can provide vital bits of information and help in putting the pieces together.
+Publications can give vital bits of information and help in putting the pieces together.

-- If there are any old scrapbooks or reference files associated with the building in question, it is a good idea to inspect them in detail.
+- If there are any old scrapbooks or reference files associated with the building in question; it is a good idea to inspect them in detail.